 In real applications, a ciphertext block might be damaged or lost.
-An important property is how much plaintext is lost as a result.
+An interesting property is how much plaintext is lost as a result.

-With ECB and OFB, if Bob receives a bad block c_i , then he cannot recover the corresponding m_i , but all good ciphertext blocks can be decrypted.

-With CBC and CFB, Bob needs both good c_i and c{i-1} blocks in order to decrypt m_i .
+- With ECB and OFB, if Bob receives a bad block c_i, then he cannot recover the corresponding m_i, but all good ciphertext blocks can be decrypted. - With CBC and CFB, Bob needs both good c_i and c{i-1} blocks in order to decrypt m_i.
 Therefore, a bad block c_i renders both m_i and m{i+1} unreadable.

-With PCBC, a bad block c_i renders m_j unreadable for all $j \ge i$.
+▶ With PCBC, bad block c_i renders m_j unreadable for all $j \ge i$.
+Error-correcting codes applied to the ciphertext may be better solutions in practice since they minimize lost data and give better indications of when irrecoverable data loss has occurred.